yt-dlp/yt-dlp/README.md

     * Most (but not all) age-gated content can be downloaded without cookies
     * Partial workaround for throttling issue
     * Redirect channel's home URL automatically to `/video` to preserve the old behaviour
-    * `255kbps` audio is extracted from youtube music if premium cookies are given
+    * `255kbps` audio is extracted (if available) from youtube music when premium cookies are given
     * Youtube music Albums, channels etc can be downloaded ([except self-uploaded music](https://github.com/yt-dlp/yt-dlp/issues/723))

 * **Cookies from browser**: Cookies can be automatically extracted from all major web browsers using `--cookies-from-browser BROWSER[:PROFILE]`